GLOBAL MARKETS-Shares, euro numbed by Greek drama

 By Marc Jones

-LONDON, June 12 World shares saw a muted end on Friday to what has been their best week since April, as yet another setback in Greek debt talks took their toll on European markets.
+LONDON, June 12 World shares saw a muted end to what looks set to be their best week since April on Friday as Greek debt talks took yet another confusing turn and put European markets on the back foot.

-European and Greek politicians said on Friday talks would continue in a bid to reach a deal by June 18, but for traders it was a dent to growing optimism for an agreement.
-A Greek government official also said Athens would not cross its "red lines".
+European and Greek politicians tried to overcome the setback, saying on Friday that talks would continue in a bid to reach a deal by June 18, but for traders it was still a dent to growing optimism for an agreement.

-The pan-European FTSEurofirst 300 index fell 0.6 percent and though the euro tumbled for a second day to $1.1213, it was still up 0.9 percent for the week.
+The pan-European FTSEurofirst 300 index fell a modest 0.25 percent and though the euro tumbled for a second day to $1.1233, it was still up 1 percent for the week.

-Greek assets bore the brunt of the pain, with the Athens ATG index down 4.3 percent and with Greek 10-year bond yields rising 25 basis points to 11.6 percent.

 "We are getting close and close to D-day and this take-it-or leave-it scenario," said Derek Halpenny, European head global market research at Bank of Tokyo Mitsubishi.